markbaaijens/rpmusicserver/README.md

 ## Transcoder
 For transcodring your lossless files (flac) into lossy ones (ogg or mp3), take the following steps:
-* move your flac-files is a separate folder, e.g. `smb://rpms/Publiek/Muziek/flac`
+* move your flac-files into a separate folder: `smb://rpms/Publiek/Muziek/flac`
-* create a folder for lossy files, e.g. `smb://rpms/Publiek/Muziek/ogg`
+* create a folder for lossy files: `smb://rpms/Publiek/Muziek/ogg`
 * modify `/media/usbdata/config/transcoder-settings.json`
   * modify `sourcefolder` to `/media/usbdata/user/Publiek/Muziek/flac`
   * modify `oggfolder` to `/media/usbdata/user/Publiek/Muziek/ogg`
   * modify `oggquality` to a value 1-5; default = 1
-* everything is setup now => every hour at 20 minutes, file transcoding will take place and ogg-files will automagically appear in the given ogg-folder
+* everything is setup now => every hour at 20 minutes, file transcoding will take place and ogg-files will automagically appear in the given ogg-folder!

 ### Note(s)
 * steps are described for transcoding to ogg; for mp3, follow the same steps, but: